Difference between lawyer, advocate, attorney and barrister

 Q. Are a lawyer and a barrister the same thing?

 Ans.
-A lawyer is someone who practises law; they represent clients in court or give them legal advice regarding their privileges and responsibilities.
-A barrister whose primary duty is to practise advocacy in court is known as a barrister.
+A lawyer is someone who practices law; they represent clients in court or give them legal advice regarding their privileges and responsibilities.
+A barrister whose primary duty is to practice advocacy in court is known as a barrister.
 They frequently have less interaction with their clients.

 Q. What are the differences between an advocate’s and a lawyer’s roles?